Lee Seong-jong: Solo

 On January 24, 2022, it was announced that Lee 's contract with Woollim Entertainment has expired after he decided not to renew it.

 In September 2022, Lee signed with SPK Entertainment.

 On October 30, 2022, Lee held the 2022 Lee Seongjong HALLO-CON fan meeting 'WONDERLAND: HALLOWEEN'.
 Subsequently, he held his first solo fan meeting in Taiwan on November 18.

 On February 24, 2023, it was announced that Lee would be making his official solo debut with his 1st Single Album and single of the same name, 'The One' on March 13.
 Pre-orders for his 1st Single Album 'The One' were held starting on March 2, 2023.

 Personal life

+Military service

 On July 29, 2019, he revealed on his Instagram that he had quietly enlisted for his mandatory military service.
 He enlisted on July 22 as a public service worker.
 His military service ended on May 8, 2021.